exercism/go/exercises/practice/bank-account/.docs/instructions.append.md

 # Instructions append

-### 1. Open an account
+## Opening an account

 An account can be opened.
 On opening, its initial balance should not be negative.
-In case of the negative balance, `nil` is returned.
+If a negative balance is given to the `Open` function, `nil` must be returned, otherwise the newly created account must be returned.

 ### 2. Close an account

 An account can be closed.
-Closed account has balance = 0.
-But on closing, an actual balance should be returned - `(balance,true)`.
-Other close requests should finish returning `(0,false)`.
+When closing an account, the `Close` method must return the balance the account has and a boolean `true` indicating the account was closed successfully.
+Closing an account does not succeed if the account is already closed.
+When an account is closed, its balance must be set to `0`.

-### 3. Get account balance
+## Getting the account balance

-Account balance is accessible.
-If an account is closed, `(0,false)` is returned, otherwise - `(balance,true)`
+The `Balance` method allows a user to check the current balance of an account.
+It must return the balance of the account and a boolean indicating if the operation succeeded.
+Checking the balance only doesn't succeed if the account is closed.

-### 4. Deposit/withdraw an account
+## Deposits / Withrawals

-Deposit/withdraw operations are supported.
-They are handled by a single function and the exact operation depends on an amonth value provided - it is withdraw if the value is negative, deposit otherwise.
+Deposits and withdrawals are both handled by the `Deposit` method.
+If the argument given to the method it's a positive amount, then that amount of money must be deposited in the account.
+If the amount given is negative, that amount of money must be withdrawn from the account.
-In case withdraw is requested but not enough money present, the request canceled, returning `false` with a balance keeping the same.
-Otherwise - the balance is changed according to the requested amount value.
+The return value of `Deposit` indicates if the operation succeeded.
+A deposit always succeeds, however a withdrawal might fail if there is not enough money in the account.

 ## Implementation Notes